-4. Review of effectiveness
+Review of Effectiveness

 The Royal Borough has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the executive managers within the authority who have responsibility for the development and maintenance of the governance environment, i.e. the governance review group, the Head of Internal Audit's annual report, and by comments made by external auditors.
+The review of effectiveness is informed by the work of the Chief Officers within the authority who have responsibility for the development and maintenance of the governance environment, i.e. the governance review group, the Head of Internal Audit's annual report and by comments made by external auditors.

 Within the Royal Borough's governance framework, there are various levels of assurance that the governance review group has weighted in relation to priority of importance.
 First and foremost is the level of internal control exerted by the management of the Royal Borough.
-This is summarised in the Sources of Assurance for 2015/16.